integrated-application-development/sonar-delphi/docs/CUSTOM_RULES_101.md

 * `<pluginClass>` provides the **entry point of the plugin**.
 You must change this configuration if you rename or move the class implementing `org.sonar.api.Plugin`.
 * `<pluginApiMinVersion>` guarantees compatibility with the plugin API version you target.
-* `<requiredForLanguages>` indicates which language your custom plugin will be available.
+* `<requiredForLanguages>` indicates which languages your custom plugin will be available for.

 ```xml
 <plugin>